-Drilling at Site 1140 penetrated 87.9 m of basement rocks, which we divide into six units, five submarine basaltic flows (Units 1-3, 5, and 6) and an ~1-m-thick layer of dolomitized nannofossil chalk (Unit 4).
-Two other thin calcareous-dolomitic sedimentary interbeds are between basalt flows at the Unit 2/3 and Unit 5/6 boundaries.
-We observe a magnetic reversal at the boundary between basement Units 1 and 2, which are separated by two cored intervals from which there was no recovery (Cores 183-1140A-29R and 30R in Fig. F37).
-Unit 1 is normal polarity, and Units 2 through 6 are reversed.
+Drilling at Site 1140 penetrated 87.4 m of basement rocks, which we divide into six units, five submarine basaltic flows (Units 1-3, 5, and 6) and an ~1-m-thick layer of dolomitized nannofossil chalk (Unit 4).
+Two other thin calcareous-dolomitic sedimentary interbeds are between basalt flows at the Unit 2-3 and Unit 5-6 boundaries.
+We observe a magnetic reversal at the boundary between basement Units 1 and 2.
+Unit 1 is normal polarity, and Units 2 through 6 are reversed, indicating a hiatus in volcanism as construction of the northernmost Kerguelen Plateau's igneous crust ended.
 Downhole logs of density, resistivity, and velocity show high values in the interiors of basalt flows and lower values at flow margins and in the interbedded sediments.
 At the top of basement Unit 3, a thin bed of well-burrowed, greenish white nannofossil chalk is latest Eocene in age.
 Basement Unit 4 contains a sedimentary bed with a top and bottom composed of rusty orange dolomite separated by a bed of well-burrowed, very pale brown dolomitic nannofossil chalk.
 Index properties change sharply at the boundary between Units 3 and 4; bulk density decreases from 2.8 to 2.1 g/cm, grain density decreases to a mean of 2.8 g/cm, and porosity increases to a mean of 41%.
-In Units 5 and 6, bulk density ranges from 2.5 to 3.0 g/ cm, porosity changes from 4% to 24%, grain density varies between 2.9 and 3.1 g/cm, and compressional wave velocity ranges from 5099 to 6829 m/s (mean = 6055 m/s).
+In Units 5 and 6, bulk density ranges from 2.5 to 3.0 g/cm, porosity changes from 4% to 24%, grain density varies between 2.9 and 3.1 g/cm, and velocity ranges from 5099 to 6829 m/s (mean = 6055 m/s).
 The top interval of basement Unit 6 is rusty brown dolomite resembling that of basement Unit 4.
 The interbedded sediments indicate bathyal water depths during late Eocene to early Oligocene extrusion of the lava flows.
 Pelagic deposition in a bathyal environment continued uninterrupted until at least middle Miocene time.